Student Travel Support

 Application Procedures: Application is made on a one-page application form, completed by the student and endorsed by their advisor or sponsor.
 Group applications (several students planning to travel in a single vehicle) are encouraged.

 1 Forestry Drive,

 Phone: 315- 470-6720; Fax: 315-470-6970

 Applicants must register for the conference by the registration deadline to remain eligible for the award.Criteria for providing funding: Funds are limited and partial awards may be given.
 Students who plan to travel in groups to economize will receive higher priority than individuals traveling alone.
 Preference will be given to individuals presenting at the conference but non-presenters who are included on abstracts and presentations are also encouraged to apply.
 No distinction will be made between poster and oral presentations.
 Higher priority will be given to students traveling greater distances with demonstrated need that cannot be meet by other sources.

 Terms and Conditions of Awards: All travel awards will be provided after the conference.
 To receive a check for their award, winners must submit travel receipts or verified documentation of their costs to the GLRC Office.
-These receipts include a confirmation of registration for the conference, a copy of the abstract and a completed travel reimbursement form.
-Reimbursements will be made to students for actual travel expenses such as gasoline and tolls or mileage at the fleet rate of $0.30 per mile.
+These receipts include a confirmation of registration for the conference, a copy of the abstract and a completed travel reimbursement form (an original signature is required).
+Reimbursements will be made to students for actual travel expenses such as gasoline and tolls or mileage at the fleet rate of $0.40 per mile.
 Registration fees, housing costs and abstract submission fees are also eligible for reimbursement.
 Meals and per diem expenses are not eligible.